 - User sends signing requests (I, ei, nonce, grace) to each signer i and gathers enough partial signatures, then recover the final collective signature.

-- User must repeat the process every a while to refresh ephemeral grace period.
+- User must repeat the process every a while to refresh the ephemeral grace period.

-The identity seed should prohibit all impersonation, and the on device random ephemeral seed should prevent the account manager collude with some signer, and the ephemeral grace period allows user to recover its secret key when device loss.
+The identity seed should prohibit all impersonation, the on-device random ephemeral seed should prevent the account manager collude with some signer, and the ephemeral grace period allows the user to recover its secret key when the device is lost.

 Furthermore, the user can make their threshold identity generation more secure by cooperating with another user to combine their identity to increase the entropy especially when the account manager manages lots of identities.

-Whenever a new entity is accepted to the network, either replaces an old signer or joins as a new one, an evolution happens.
-Indeed, an evolution starts a fresh DKG protocol in the same process as the previous evolution, but with different signers, thus results in absolutely different shares for each signer.
-It's noted that an entity leaves the network doesn't result in any evolution, because the remaining shares can still serve requests.
+Whenever a new entity is accepted to the network, either replacing an old signer or joining as a new one, an evolution happens.
+Indeed, an evolution starts a fresh DKG protocol in the same process as the previous evolution, but with different signers, thus resulting in absolutely different shares for each signer.
+It's noted that an entity leaving the network doesn't result in any evolution, because the remaining shares can still serve requests.

-In a new evolution, all signers should reference the number and the hash of signers list from previous evolution.
+In a new evolution, all signers should reference the number and the hash of the signer list from the previous evolution.
 After a new evolution starts, the previous evolution still works.
-For each signer in the new evolution, if it is a signer of previous evolution, it must maintain its availability to serve signing requests to previous evolution, otherwise it should be punished.
+For each signer in the new evolution, if it is a signer of the previous evolution, it must maintain its availability to serve signing requests to the previous evolution, otherwise it should be punished.

 Incentive and Punishment

-The project doesn't accept feature requests, and welcome all security improvement contributions.
-Shall you find any security issues, please email email@example.com before any public disclosures or pull requests.
+The project doesn't accept feature requests and welcomes all security improvement contributions.
+Shall you find any security issues, please email firstname.lastname@example.org before any public disclosures or pull requests.

 Code and License